gbmhunter/MLinInterp/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.4.0.0 2013/11/19 ``InterpResult`` now contains a variable called ``sectionNum``, which indicates which section the interpolation occurred in.
+v1.4.1.0 2013/11/19 Added unit test ``SectionNumTest`` which tests if section number is calculated correctly.
+Closes #16. v1.4.0.0 2013/11/19 ``InterpResult`` now contains a variable called ``sectionNum``, which indicates which section the interpolation occurred in.
 Got rid of public ``LinInterp.sectionNum`` variable.
 Added info about this to the README.
 Closes #15, closes #14. v1.3.1.1 2013/11/19 Fixed table formatting issue in README and added more info about returned statuses. v1.3.1.0 2013/11/19 Added unit test ``OnlyLooksAtNumPointsTest`` to make sure linear interpolation engine only uses the number of points specified by ``LinInterp.numPoints``.